Professor

 Human Rights Law

 Other recent publications have appeared in the University of Toronto Law Journal, Harvard Human Rights Journal, Harvard Law Review Forum, International Journal of Constitutional Law (I-CON), Australian Year Book of International Law, and more than a dozen edited books.
-Young has also co-published a casebook with Jim Rogers, The Law of Contracts, Cases and Materials (Foundation Press, 2017) and her work has been translated into Spanish and Portuguese.
+Young has also co-published a casebook with Jim Rogers, The Law of Contracts, Cases and Materials (Foundation Press, 2017) and her work has been translated into Spanish, Portuguese and Mandarin Chinese.
 She is currently co-editing, with Malcolm Langford, the Oxford Handbook of Economic and Social Rights, an interdisciplinary study that involves legal, philosophical, historical, and broader social scientific inquiry in relation to such rights, across states and regions in both the Global North and Global South.